zilihen/zi-dots/README.md

 # Zi's Dots &nbsp; [![bluebuild build badge](https://github.com/zilihen/zi-dots/actions/workflows/build.yml/badge.svg)](https://github.com/zilihen/zi-dots/actions/workflows/build.yml)

-This repo pertains to NixOS and Fedora Atomic Desktop.
-I currently use both setup.
-I use Cosmic DE as my main desktop environment on both system.
-I may create a quickshell in the future for hyprland but for now Cosmic will do.
+This repo pertains to both my NixOS and Fedora Atomic Desktop.
+Cosmic DE is the main desktop environment I use on both systems.
+A quickshell configuration may be created in the future for hyprland but for now Cosmic will do.